CARES Act Funding

 After the distribution to eligible resident students who were required to quarantine upon their arrival to campus for the Fall 2020 semester was complete, another population of high need students were given the opportunity to request some of the remaining funds.
 This population included eligible Undergraduate students whose Total Family Income was less than $7,000 on the FAFSA (excluding Pell recipients) and eligible Graduate students whose Total Family Income on the FAFSA was greater than $0 and less than $7,000 and who were registered for six or more credits.

-On May 5, 2020, Adelphi University received a grant from the U.S. Department of Education, under the Coronavirus Aid, Relief and Economic Security Act (CARES), Education Stabilization Fund, in the amount of $2,623,483.
+On May 5, 2020, Adelphi University received a grant from the U.S. Department of Education, under the Coronavirus Aid, Relief and Economic Security Act (CARES), Education Stabilization Fund, in the amount of $2,623,483 for institutional use.
+In addition, The University received $21,415 due to its designation of being a Minority Serving Institution.
 These formula grants were awarded to institutions to help them deal with the economic fall-out created by the pandemic.
 The funds were to be used by colleges and universities for unexpected expenses and losses they encountered as the direct result of COVID-19.
 Adelphi University experienced $2,787,570 in revenue losses from refunded housing to students during the Spring 2020 semester alone.
 Therefore, following the guidance of the U.S. Department of Education, Adelphi University used the CARES funding it received to cover some of these losses.
-Please note, these institutional funds are separate from the student funds, which were used to compensate students for their COVID-19 related expenses .
+The University used a small portion of these funds for dorm revenue losses incurred in the Spring 2021 semester.
+Please note, these institutional funds are separate from the student funds, which were used to compensate students for their COVID-19 related expenses.